jabranr/socialmedia/README.md

 ### Pinterest

-Initialize the Pinterest object using following scheme:
+Initialize the Pinterest class using following scheme:

 ``` javascript
 var pin = new Socialmedia.Pinterest();
 ```

 #### Methods:

+Pin a link to Pinterest boards

 ``` javascript
 pin.Pinit({